Utility Bar

 Ethan Zaitchik |

 Microcontroller boards can communicate with a wide variety of sensors using several standard protocols.
 This guide serves as a practical resource for quickly referencing the pin connections for I2C, SPI, and UART communication on popular microcontroller boards, including Arduino, ESP32, and Raspberry Pi.
+If you're new to Arduino and need the basics on board setup and the IDE, start with our Arduino getting started guide for beginners.

 I2C (Inter-Integrated Circuit)